Summer Toolkit: Your guide to decreasing student melt

 5. Get help from campus partners

 You don’t have to do it alone!
 Families want and need information many departments across campus own — connect with those key teams and ask them to submit content ahead of time to be featured in your family portal.
+See how FAU coordinates communication across admissions, orientation, and family engagement.

 ESP PRO TIP: You can set up partners as content admins in your portal, allowing them to submit posts for review directly and making it easier for you to manage resources.